desert3agle/xmeme-app/README.md

 You can:
   - Put your name, meme caption and meme url and post it for everyone
   - Edit or Delete meme
-  - Check swagger-ui API documentation
+  - Check swagger-ui for API documentation

 ### Public Deployment